 We reached out to the experts to find out more about how to help.
 The following is a guest post written by Stephen Wells, executive director for the Animal Legal Defense Fund.
 Check out his four ways to protect dogs in hot cars this summer.

 Dogs are particularly susceptible to dying from overheating because they have a hard time staying cool.
 When we become overheated, our body cools itself through sweat and evaporation.
 But dogs don’t sweat through their skin like humans.

-According to the American Veterinary Medical Association, on a 70-degree day, the temperature in a car can hit 80 degrees in ten minutes.
+According to the American Veterinary Medical Association (AVMA), on a 70-degree day, the temperature in a car can hit 89 degrees in ten minutes.
 On a hot day, the temperature inside a car can shoot up to 109 degrees in the same amount of time.
 Think cracking a window will cool things down?
 Think again.
 Multiple studies confirm that cracking a window doesn’t reduce the temperature.

 Ten minutes isn’t enough time to pick up a few items at the grocery store or mail a package.
-The bottom line: keep your dog safe by leaving her at home when you run errands.
+The bottom line: Keep your dog safe and leave them at home when you run errands.

-As of 2018, 31 states, plus the District of Columbia, have laws addressing animals left in vehicles.
-The laws differ significantly—some only apply to dogs and cats and others only allow public officials, like police officers or animal control officers, to break into cars to rescue an animal.
+As of 2022, 31 states, plus the District of Columbia, have laws addressing animals left in vehicles.
+The laws differ significantly—some only apply to dogs and cats (but not necessarily other animals); others only allow public officials, like police officers or animal control officers, to break into cars to rescue an animal.